 6. SIGN UP FOR A RACE

 There is nothing quite like having a date set in the diary to keep you driving towards your goal.
-It could be your first ever ParkRun, 10K or even a half marathon if you’re feeling adventurous.
-It will certainly keep you committed to the program that you set for yourself.
+It could be your first ever ParkRun, 10K, or even a half marathon if you’re feeling adventurous.
+It will undoubtedly keep you committed to the program you set for yourself.

 7. BUY A GPS RUNNING WATCH

-It’s always nice to know exactly how far you ran and how fast you were going, but even more useful is to monitor progress and recovery.
-A running watch provides you detailed feedback for every kilometer that you run and seeing these figures improve is an incredible motivation.
+It’s always nice to know exactly how far you ran and how fast you were going, but even more helpful is to monitor progress and recovery.
+A running watch provides you detailed feedback for every kilometer you run, and seeing these figures improve is incredibly motivating.